ATAK is the Android Tactical Assault Kit.

-ATAK is mean to be used with networks (cellular, Wifi, or mesh network tactical radios.)
+ATAK is meant to be used with networks (cellular, Wifi, or mesh network tactical radios.)

-It enables sharing/presentation of voice, text chat, video, pictures, and an interactive, layered, shared, moving map, plus many other niche data types for the tactical user.
-The application’s human interface intent is to provide warfighters with an understanding of what is going on around them (also known as Situation Awareness.)
+It enables sharing or presentation of voice, text chat, video, pictures, and an interactive, layered, shared, moving map, plus many other niche data types for the tactical user.
+The application’s human interface intent is to provide warfighters with an understanding of what is going on around them.
+This is also known as Situation Awareness (SA.)

-ATAK can utilize all the sensors built in to your smartphone – altimeter, barometer, compass – and of course GPS as well.
+ATAK can utilize all the sensors built in to your smartphone including: altimeter, barometer, compass – and of course GPS as well.

 Basic functions available in both the civilian and military version include:

-- Online and offline mapping (most standard formats) with a fast rendering engine
+- Online and offline mapping (supporting most standard formats) with a fast rendering engine

 - Collaborative mapping, including points, drawings, locations of interest, KML, maps